cortexproject/cortex/docs/proposals/auth-gateway.md

 ```

 `admin` will be used for endpoints that do not require authentication, ie. /metrics, /ready, /pprof.
-If no paths are given in the component, such as `frontend`, all of the endpoints of that component will be registered.
+If no paths are given in the component, such as `frontend`, the default API paths of that component will be registered.
+If paths are provided, then the provided API paths will override the default API paths.
 Additionally, the users will be able to specify custom timeouts for each component similar to [NGINX](https://github.com/cortexproject/cortex-helm-chart/blob/571fc2a5f184b6b7c243bac3727503264249bfd1/templates/nginx/nginx-config.yaml#L50-L55).

 Note that only the distributor and query-frontend are mentioned in the example configuration.
 However, in addition to the distributor and query-frontend, alertmanager and ruler will be supported.
 The same configurations can be done for these components as well.